tretoef-estrella/HUNT-FOR-DISTANCE-13/README.md

 In early 2026, he taught himself GF(4) arithmetic from scratch — the finite field with four elements, where addition is XOR and multiplication follows tables he memorized like vocabulary flashcards.
 He learned what a projective space is, what a hyperplane does, what the MacWilliams identities say about weight distributions.
 He learned it the way a builder learns physics: not from textbooks, but because the wall he was trying to break required it.

-Working alone from a small town west of Madrid, with a MacBook Air M2 and no funding, no university, no PhD advisor, no computing cluster — he coordinated four AI systems as co-creators and auditors, designed every search strategy from intuition and metaphor, diagnosed every failure, and directed every pivot.
+Working alone from Villanueva del Pardillo, a small town west of Madrid, with a MacBook Air M2 and no funding, no university, no PhD advisor, no computing cluster — he coordinated four AI systems as co-creators and auditors, designed every search strategy from intuition and metaphor, diagnosed every failure, and directed every pivot.

 In approximately eight weeks, working 18-hour days, he built **441+ complete C++ search engines** — each one a full rewrite, not a patch — and executed **2.5 billion matrix evaluations**.
 He drove the excess from 42 down to 1.